marhkb/zbars/README.md

 [![crates.io version][1]][2] [![build status][3]][4]
 [![downloads][5]][6] [![docs.rs docs][7]][8]

-# High-level rust bindings zo the zbar library
+# High-level rust bindings to the zbar library
 Just started implementing a high-level rust binding to zbar barcode scanner library.
 Some things already work, but there is still a lot to do.
 So don't expect this to work without flaws.
 And expect things to break!